Welcome back to Aberdeen Art Gallery

 When will tickets be released?

+Tickets will be available to book from Monday 5 April at 10am.
 Tickets will be released in 3-week blocks to help us manage numbers and respond to changes in government guidance.

 How many tickets can I book and can I bring a group?

+You can book for small groups of up to 6 people from the same household.
 Please only book tickets for yourself and your household.
-This allows us to comply with NHS Scotland's Test and Protect service.
+This allows us to comply with NHS Scotland’s Test and Protect service.
 All members of the party must arrive together.

 I am a carer.
 Do I need to pre-book a ticket?